prakarangs/Mario-Zork-Style/README.md

 Mario-Zork-Style
 ================

-The mario story, in a text adventure style.
+The mario story, in a fantstic text adventure style.

+Here is some interesting text that won't cause a conflict